HanifNaOH/hanifnaoh.github.io/content/en/posts/uefn-parkour-maps-limitations/index.md

 - **Playtest**: Want early access?
 DM me on Bsky for a private island code.
 - **Feedback**: Join the Discord and drop your checkpoint completion times.
-- **Collab**: 3D artists or Verse scripters looking for a side project are welcome—let’s polish this to a shine!
+- **Collab**: 3D artists or Verse scripters looking for a side project are welcome, let’s polish this to a shine!

-Stay tuned—next dev-blog will cover ice mechanics and the first public stress test. 🚀
+Stay tuned for the next dev-blog covering ice mechanics and the first public stress test. 🚀